 Students in the joint program must complete TAXN7112 Taxation I at the Law School and are, therefore, not eligible to take BACC7121 Federal Income Taxation of Individuals at the Stillman School.

 Students in the joint degree program must have their course schedules approved by the joint program advisors in both the School of Law and the Stillman School.
-The dual degree advisor at the law school is Mark Alexander, Professor of Law and Associate Dean for Academics.
+The dual degree advisor at the law school is Devon Corneal, Associate Dean for Academics.
 The procedure for such approval will be established by the respective schools, and students in the program should consult the joint program advisor at each school.
 Where courses with similar content are offered by the two schools, students may complete such courses at either school (except as noted above), but may not take the courses at both schools.

 Approved Cross-Credit Courses*

 |BUSINESS COURSES APPLICABLE TO THE J.D.
 DEGREE|

 |BACC 7117||International Accounting|